Skip to main content

 fraudulent activity

 If you suspect that someone has fraudulently opened a credit account in your name, it is important to take action straight away.
 This can be done by contacting the police and the credit reference agencies.
-You should also check your bank and credit card statements regularly for any fraudulent activity.
+You should also check your bank and credit card statements regularly for any unusual activity.

-Fraudsters taking out credit in your name can seriously damage your score, so it must be rectified immediately.
-Just bear in mind that you may have to prove that you did not apply for the credit if it is not immediately obvious that you are a victim of fraud.
+Fraudsters taking out credit in your name can seriously damage your score, so it needs to be rectified immediately.
+Bear in mind that you may have to prove that you did not apply for the credit if it is not immediately obvious that you are a victim of fraud.

-If you are looking to improve your credit score as a result of being declined for credit; or you are seeking credit in order to be able to meet your essential outgoings it may be the time to consider other debt repayment options.
-At Swift Debt Help we can talk to you about debt solutions based on your affordability.
-It is important to note that most debt restructuring options will be recorded on your credit file, and could have an impact on it.
-Call us on 0161 843 1516 to find out if another solution could be right for you.
+If you are looking to improve your credit score after being declined for credit, or you need access to borrowing just to cover essential outgoings, it may be time to look at other debt repayment options.
+At Swift Debt Help we can provide general information about debt solutions based on your circumstances.
+It is important to note that most debt restructuring options will be recorded on your credit file and could have an impact on it.
+Call us on 0161 843 1516 to find out more about the options that may be available to you.

 Request a Debt Assessment